khhungg/BSSE-SE/README.md

   year={2022}
 }
 ```
-Please cite the following paper if you use the following pretrained ssl model
+Please cite the following paper if you use the following pretrained ssl model.

 **WavLM**
 ```
 @article{chen2021wavlm,